I’m working from home and can’t afford to keep the heating on.

 Heating our home is a common problem for renters - not just because of rising energy costs, but also due to inadequate insulation.
 And it has become more of an issue as we spend more time in our homes because of coronavirus.

-There are a few things you could consider: how you pay for your energy, if you can claim back tax, and how to improve insulation.
+There are a few things you could consider: how you pay for your energy, if you can claim back tax, how to improve insulation and other ways to save on your energy bills.

 If you're already on a standard meter, it is fairly easy to switch to a cheaper supplier and there are several websites that can help with this.
 Note that it can be tricky to compare deals before you've lived somewhere for more than a year and so have an idea of how much energy you use.